zulip/zulip-mobile/docs/howto/dev-server.md

 [android-emulator-net]: https://developer.android.com/studio/run/emulator-networking

-### Any (?) physical or emulated device
+### Any physical or emulated device

-This method should work on any physical device, or the Android emulator or iOS simulator.
-(It's been tested at least on the Android emulator and physical Android and iOS devices.)
+This method should work on any physical device, the Android emulator, or the iOS simulator.

 First:
 * If you're using a physical device, you'll need it and your computer to be